kraken-io/kraken-node/README.md

 ## Getting Started

-First you need to sign-up for a [Kraken API](http://kraken.io/plans/) and obtain your unique **API Key** and **API Secret**.
+First you need to sign-up for the [Kraken API](http://kraken.io/plans/) and obtain your unique **API Key** and **API Secret**.
 You will find both under [API Credentials](http://kraken.io/account/api-credentials).
-Once you have set-up your account, you can start using Kraken API in your applications.
+Once you have set up your account, you can start using Kraken API in your applications.

 ## Installation